 Student conduct must conform to District and College rules and regulations.
-If a Student Code of Conduct violation occurs while a student is enrolled, he or she may be disciplined for one or more of the following causes that must be District related.
+If a Student Code of Conduct violation occurs while a student is enrolled in any program of instruction within the District, to include distance programs, he or she may be disciplined for one or more of the following causes that must be District related.
 These categories of behavior are not intended to be an exhaustive list, but are examples of causes and are good and sufficient causes for discipline, including but not limited to the removal, suspension or expulsion of a student.
 Other misconduct not listed may also result in discipline if good cause exists (Education Code Section 76034).

-- Academic dishonesty, such as cheating or plagiarism, or knowingly furnishing false information to the District and/or the College. - Forgery, alteration or misuse of District or College documents, records, or identification. - Obstruction or disruption of instructional, counseling, administrative, public service or other authorized District or College functions or activities. - Assault or battery, abuse or any threat of force or violence or hazing directed toward any person on District-owned or controlled property, or at District or College-sponsored or supervised functions, or conduct which threatens or endangers the health or safety of any such person, or stalking of any District or College student or staff member.
+- Academic dishonesty such as cheating or plagiarism, or knowingly furnishing false information to the District and/or the College by any method including but not limited to any electronic mail, text messaging, media, or online course. - Forgery, alteration or misuse of District or College documents, records, or identification. - Obstruction or disruption of instructional, counseling, administrative, public service or other authorized District or College functions or activities. - Assault, battery, abuse, harassment or any threat of force or violence or hazing directed toward any person on District-owned or controlled property, or at District or Collegesponsored or supervised functions, or conduct which threatens or endangers the health or safety of any such person, or stalking of any District or College student or staff member by any method including but not limited to any electronic mail, or other media